mtumilowicz/kubernetes-workshop/README.txt

                 * supports different load balancing algorithms
                     * example: round robin, least connections, and other hashing approaches
                 * might not be present in all Linux systems today
+    * nodes autoscaling is not part of the base Kubernetes API
+        * optional component in managed Kubernetes
+            * example: GKE Autopilot
 ## resources
 * Kubernetes objects
     * are persistent entities in the Kubernetes system